pasmopy/pasmopy/README.md

 - Prediction of patient outcome based on _in silico_ signaling dynamics
 - Sensitivity analysis for prediction of potential drug targets

-## Documentation

-Online documentation is available at https://pasmopy.readthedocs.io.

 ## Installation

 The latest stable release (and required dependencies) can be installed from [PyPI](https://pypi.python.org/pypi/pasmopy):